WHERE EACH FREE TOOL HITS THE WALL

 Questions before you swap iVMS, DSS or EZStation

-iVMS-4200 caps at 64 simultaneous viewing channels, 256 devices, and around 1,024 total cameras (group counting confuses many installers well below this).
-DSS Express caps at 64 channels free, expandable to 256/512 with paid licences.
+iVMS-4200 caps at 64 simultaneous viewing channels, 256 devices and around 1,024 total cameras (group counting confuses many installers well below this).
+DSS Express caps at 64 channels free, expandable to 256 or 512 with paid licences, and the free tier is widely reported on r/Dahua to limit recording retention to 7 days.
 EZStation is 64 channels free.
 Axxon Next is 4 channels free - too small for any real B2B work.
-Beyond these ceilings every vendor pushes you to their paid product (HikCentral Pro, DSS Pro, EZView Pro) which adds a Windows server, per-channel licensing and the same multi-site headaches.

 No. TetherX is a drop-in replacement for the management layer.
-The existing IP cameras, NVRs and access devices stay on the site network behind a TetherBox gateway - the TetherBox software running on the same server or PC at the site that used to host iVMS / DSS / EZStation, or a dedicated unit from the range when local retention or scale demands it.
+The existing IP cameras, NVRs and access devices stay on the site network behind a TetherBox - either software running on the same server or PC at the site that used to host iVMS / DSS / EZStation, or a dedicated unit from the range when local retention or scale demands it.
 The TetherBox is the only thing that talks to the cloud and the cameras have no direct Internet access.
 Decommission the old Windows VMS client and the customer is on the new platform within an afternoon.

 AxxonSoft was originally founded in Russia and restructured its corporate headquarters to Cork, Ireland in March 2022 following the invasion of Ukraine.
 The historical Russian origin still triggers procurement-policy and supply-chain scrutiny at some UK / EU / AU customers and federal contractors.
 The 4-channel free tier is also too small for any real installation.
-TetherX is UK-built, NDAA-friendly, and free for 30 days so the integrator can prove value before billing.
+TetherX is UK-built, and free for 30 days so the integrator can prove value before billing.

 Yes.
 Integrators get a 30-day free trial with a TetherBox, full platform access and a dedicated onboarding contact.
 If you need more time (waiting on a customer site visit, longer pilot period, ARC integration testing) we extend trials on request - no card, no commitment.